-Newly hired individuals who do not have the required certification when hired must work under the supervision of someone who is certified.
-This can occur no longer than nine months from the date of hire to allow the new individual time to obtain the certification.
+Effective 7/1/19, newly hired individuals who do not have the required certification when hired must work under the supervision of someone who is certified.
+This can occur no longer than six months from the date of hire to allow the new individual time to obtain the certification.